IBM/POBS/README.md

 2. Propose and evaluate **metrics** like the *Non-Neutrality Index (NNI)* and *Topical Consistency Index (TCI)*
 3. Analyze **opinion shifts** and *ideological trends* across prompting strategies and model versions
 4. Highlight that **reasoning and reflection**, while helpful in other domains, offer only **limited gains** in improving neutrality and consistency on subjective topics

+## Citation:
+@article{kour2025think,
+  title={Think Again!
+The Effect of Test-Time Compute on Preferences, Opinions, and Beliefs of Large Language Models}, author={Kour, George and Nakash, Itay and Anaby-Tavor, Ateret and Shmueli-Scheuer, Michal}, journal={arXiv preprint arXiv:2505.19621}, year={2025}
+}